 Cornell Children’s Tuition Scholarship (CCTS)

 Individuals who retire at age 55 or older with ten or more years of service retain the same CCTS privileges they had as active faculty or staff members.
 The level of CCTS benefits available to your children is determined by the date you were hired as a benefits eligible employee.
 Although children of eligible employees have no age limitation, marital status limitation, or dependency limitation, the benefit paid may be considered a taxable fringe benefit to the employee.
-Call Benefit Services at (607) 255- 3936 for more information.
+Call HR Services & Transitions Center at (607) 255- 3936 for more information.

 NY College Savings Plan